 Totempower was formed in 2010 to commercialise intellectual property which enhances the aerodynamic efficiency of wind turbines, conceived by Dr Simon Prince based in the School of Engineering.

-The company, led by entrepreneur Wolf Dietrich, has since developed this novel wind-turbine technology that utilises wind energy efficiently, particularly at low wind speeds, and created a turbine design which is an aesthetically pleasing eco-friendly structure.
+The company, led by entrepreneur Wolf Dietrich, has since developed this wind-turbine technology that utilises wind energy efficiently, particularly at low wind speeds, and created a turbine design which is an aesthetically pleasing eco-friendly structure.
 Additionally, it has quiet operation and wind conversion/extraction efficiency as high as or higher than, the current proven turbine designs, all at a lower manufacturing and installation cost.
-The new venture targets the small wind-power market for both domestic and commercial purposes.

 Thomson Screening Solutions is a company founded by Professor David Thomson from the School of Health Sciences, and builds on a software package, developed by Professor Thomson, which is already in use in a number of Primary Care Trusts across England.
 The program offers products and services to improve the quality and cost-efficiency of child vision screening.